soykan/what-to-do/README.md

-what to do app with react [under construction]
+what to do app with react